What business benefits are there in implementing ISO45001

 When identifying external and internal issues, and needs and expectations of interested parties, there may be a risk source that will require assessment and action as required.

-As with all risk related areas, planning to address should be proportionate to the perceived level of risk identified and the objectives of the organisation.
+As with all risk-related areas, planning to address should be proportionate to the perceived level of risk identified and the objectives of the organisation.

 Whilst considering all potential risks (to OH&S performance), focus should be on those hazards that are most likely to occur or have the most impact.

-Reduction and / or prevention of undesired effects will help the organisation achieve its goals and objectives and continual improvement.
+Reduction and/or prevention of undesired effects will help the organisation achieve its goals and objectives and continual improvement.

-Awareness of these sources of risk, that have a potential to occur or a known actual event and consequence, can lead to both risk and opportunity.
-Identifying and determining the risks and opportunities can support the organisation in both its strategic and operational level.
+Awareness of these sources of risk, which have the potential to occur or are known actual events and consequences, can lead to both risk and opportunity.
+Identifying and determining the risks and opportunities can support the organisation at both its strategic and operational levels.

 Contact Blackmores today for more information.